awslabs/collectd-cloudwatch/README.md

 aws_access_key = valid_access_key
 aws_secret_key = valid_secret_key
 ```

+### Assuming role using AWS STS(Security toke service)
+By setting __arn_role__ in configuration you can explicitly assume a role.
+It's helpful when you want to send metrics from an account to another account.
+Suppose you want send a metric from an EC2 instance in `account_A` to cloudwatch in `account_B`.
+Then, You should define a role in the `account_A` with
+proper policies accessing cloudwatch of the `account A` and then create another role in the `account B` with a policy which grants assuming role already
+defined in the `account_A`.
+Finally, attached the later role one to your EC2 IAM role.
+For more information visit [aws sts assume role](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) documentation.

 ### Whitelist configuration
 The CloudWatch collectd plugin allows users to select metrics to be published.
 This is done by adding metric names or regular expressions written in [python regex syntax](https://docs.python.org/2/library/re.html#regular-expression-syntax) to the whitelist config file.
 The default location of this configuration is: `/opt/collectd-plugins/cloudwatch/config/whitelist.conf`.